A look at Prince’s most Iconic Songs of the 80’s and 90’s

 I think that all great artists have a masterpiece.
 It also sometime happens that one cannot decide between two or three masterpieces!
 It’s usually THE item that is closest to perfection and that sets them apart from others.

-For me, in the case of Prince, I have no doubt that Purple Rain is his masterpiece.
+As I say in my track by track review of Purple Rain, I have no doubt that this album is his masterpiece.
 Technically, lyrically and emotionally brilliant, Purple Rain is what it is because it’s a perfect combination of all the things we love about Prince.

 So there.
 Even if you are not a big fan of Prince, I’m sure that you’ve hummed some of those songs more than once.